Neutron Star Atmosphere-Ocean Dynamics: Introduction

 \section{Introduction}

 Neutron stars are enveloped by a plasma atmosphere and a Coulomb-liquid ocean \citep[e.g.,][]{haensel2007}.
-On the large scales (i.e., $L \gtrsim R/20$, where $L$ is the horizontal scale and $R$ is the radius of the star), the envelopes are extremely thin, stratified, and inviscid.
-Hence, the envelopes are nearly two-dimensional (2D), support (internal and external) gravity waves, and are highly turbulent.
+On the large scales (i.e., $L \gtrsim R/20$, where $L$ is the horizontal length scale and $R$ is the radius of the star), the envelopes are extremely thin, stratified, and inviscid.
+Hence, the envelopes are nearly two-dimensional (2D), support (internal and external) gravity waves, and are expected to be turbulent.

 Understanding the atmospheric and oceanic flows on neutron stars is important for correctly interpreting observations.
 For example, the flows can bias the mass and radius measurements \citep[e.g.,][]{nattila2017}.
 Such turbulent envelopes have long been studied in geophysical and planetary fluid dynamics \citep[e.g.,][and references therein]{cho1996,cho1996a, Dritschel2004ANS, scott2010}.
 However, studies have yet to be extended to neutron stars.
 Here we begin the investigation of neutron star atmosphere and ocean dynamics, by identifying the salient parameters and estimating their values.